 (authors collection)

-of Louth station.
-The level crossing was situated on Monks Dyke Road,
+Louth station.
+The level crossing was situated on

-little evidence remains of a railway there today.
-The junction points
+Monks Dyke Road, little evidence remains of a railway there today.

 (authors collection)